FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black=The title text (what you see when you hover the mouse over) of the Black King button in the "Create a game" menu (http://lichess.org/setup/hook).

-Random color=The title text (what you see when you hover the mouse over) of the large button in the "Create a game" menu that makes Lichess randomly pick a color for you (http://lichess.org/setup/hook).
+Random color=Makes Lichess randomly pick a side for you.
+The title text (what you see when you hover the mouse over) of the large button in the "Create a game" menu (http://lichess.org/setup/hook).

-Create a game=This button opens a menu that lets you create a game that is listed in the list (or graph) of open games.
+Create a game=This button opens a menu (http://lichess.org/setup/hook) that lets you create a game that is listed in the list (or graph) of open games.
 It is one of the 3 rectangular buttons on the "Play" page (http://lichess.org/).

-White is victorious=This appears in the top left box of a game, and also the player profile, when the white player wins the game.
+White is victorious=Indicates the white player won the game.
+This appears in the top left box of a game, and also the player profile.

-Black is victorious=This appears in the top left box of a game, and also the player profile, when the black player wins the game.
+Black is victorious=Indicates the black player won the game.
+This appears in the top left box of a game, and also the player profile.

 Play with the same opponent again=The title text (what you see when you hover the mouse over) of "Rematch", a button that appears for players (not spectators) at the end of a game if they wish to play again.

 New opponent=Clicking this takes you back to the "Play" page (http://lichess.org).
 This is a button that appears at the end of a game just below the "Rematch" button.

-Play with another opponent=Clicking it takes you back to the "Play" page (http://lichess.org).
+Play with another opponent=Clicking this takes you back to the "Play" page (http://lichess.org).
 This is one of the two buttons that appear when your opponent offers you a rematch.

-Your opponent wants to play a new game with you=This text appears when your opponent offers you a rematch.
+Your opponent wants to play a new game with you=This sentence appears when your opponent offers you a rematch.

 Join the game=Clicking this lets you join a new game against the same opponent.
 This is one of the two buttons that appear when your opponent offers you a rematch.